aws/mynah-ui/docs/DATAMODEL.md

-  type: 'select' | 'textarea' | 'textinput' | 'numericinput' | 'stars' | 'radiogroup'; // type (see below for each of them) mandatory?: boolean; // If it is set to true, buttons in the same card with waitMandatoryFormItems set to true will wait them to be filled title?: string; // Label of the input placeholder?: string; // Placeholder for input, but only applicable to textarea, textinput and numericinput value?: string; // Initial value of the item.
+  type: 'select' | 'textarea' | 'textinput' | 'numericinput' | 'stars' | 'radiogroup'; // type (see below for each of them) mandatory?: boolean; // If it is set to true, buttons in the same card with waitMandatoryFormItems set to true will wait them to be filled title?: string; // Label of the input description?: string; // The description, showing under the input field itself placeholder?: string; // Placeholder for input, but only applicable to textarea, textinput and numericinput value?: string; // Initial value of the item.
 All types of form items will get and return string values, conversion of the value type is up to you options?: Array<{ // Only applicable to select and radiogroup types